liesnikov/extensible-elaborator/paper/main.md

 We do not focus on this part, since such a pre-processor does a simple local transformation.

 Let us now go through an example of the elaboration process for a simple term.
-For typeclasses we need a few declarations, listed below:
+For typeclasses we need a few declarations, listed below in Agda-like syntax:

 ```
 plus  :  {A : Type} -> {{PlusOperation A}}